-Provost’s Faculty Arts Fellows serve as key collaborators with the BU Arts Initiative to curate and execute significant arts programming at BU.
-Programming should be deeply embedded in the academic mission of the university, interdisciplinary, and engage multiple schools and programs within the university.
+Named by the Provost and Chief Academic Office of Boston University, Provost’s Faculty Arts Fellows serve as key collaborators with the BU Arts Initiative to curate and execute significant arts programming at BU.
+Programming should be deeply embedded in the academic mission of the university, interdisciplinary, inclusive, and engage multiple schools and programs within the university.
 In addition, programming is expected to provide opportunities to engage community partners, and, as much as possible, be free and open to the public.

 2016 Fellow – Carrie Preston